ouya/docs/construct_2.md

 `Initialize OUYA Plugin on Failure` will be invoked if the OUYA Plugin failed to initialize.

-After initializing the OUYA Plugin the other IAP actions can be invoked.
+* After the success callback, the other IAP actions can be invoked.

+* After the failure callback, be sure to reinvoke the `InitOuyaPlugin` action to ensure the `OUYA` plugin successfully initializes.

 ![Init Plugin](construct_2/image_8.png)